 At the Kent State University College of Podiatric Medicine (KSUCPM), it is part of our mission to engage in medical research.
 Podiatric medical research is essential in advancing diagnostics and treatment options in order to improve the health of patients under the care of podiatric physicians.
 At KSUCPM, we engage in both basic and clinical research.

-Associate Professor Jill S. Kawalec, Ph.D.
+Director of Research, Jill S. Kawalec, Ph.D.

 Interests include orthopaedic biomaterials, cartilage repair and wound healing.
 In addition, she is working in collaboration with the Case Western Reserve University Frances Payne Bolton School of Nursing on an NIH-funded study to evaluate the effectiveness of non-visual foot inspection for individuals with diabetes and visual impairment.